 The combined company would have more than 126 million customers, bringing it closer to rivals AT&T (141 million subscribers) and Verizon (150 million).
-The merger could also mean an improvement in overall 5G wireless technology, which promises greater, pervasive connectivity and faster speeds, but which involves costly and complicated development efforts.
+The merger could also mean an improvement in overall 5G wireless technology, which promises greater, more pervasive connectivity and faster speeds, but which involves costly and complicated development efforts.
 The latest step in the process occurred in Late July 2019 when the U.S. Justice Department officially approved the merger between Sprint and T-Mobile.

 We’ve got all the news and rumors to keep you up to date.